Center for Innovative Technologies

 All students enrolled in associate’s degree programs are required to participate in cooperative education.
 Most students complete this requirement through on-site cooperative education assignments.
 Students may earn credit through full-time or part-time work assignments, depending on job availability.

-In a few academic programs where competition for entry-level assignments is particularly strong, students may have opportunities to earn credit by participating in unpaid internships.
+In a few academic programs where competition for entry-level assignments is particularly strong, students may have opportunities to meet requirements for experiential learning by participating in unpaid internships.

 Students may also be able to substitute appropriate academic courses or previous related work experience for cooperative education employment, with prior approval from the appropriate co-op coordinator.